Kajalmeshram11/infini-ai-doc-platform/README.md

 ### Refinement Prompts
 - "Make this more professional and formal"
-- "Simplify the language for a general audience"
 - "Add specific examples and case studies"
 - "Convert to bullet points"
-- "Expand with more details"
 - "Reduce to 150 words"

 ## 🤝 Contributing